-When in the gym, at the stoplight, or at the grocery store, do you find yourself on an imagined racetrack like I do?
+When in the gym, at the stoplight, or at the grocery store, do you find yourself on an imagined racetrack?
 Do you compare what you do to what “they” do?
-When you come to a task especially within the gym, do you find you won’t work as hard when you have to scale a workout when the person next to you is beating you RX’ing the workout?
-I believe that this is a normal human response, we are competitive in nature, whether you say that you are or are not out loud, the voice within you says something very different.
+When you come to a task within the gym, do you find you won’t work as hard when you have to scale a workout?
+The person next to you is beating you RX’ing the workout.
+Do you slack at that point?
+I believe that this is a normal human response.
+To not push yourself, because you aren’t doing the same work the other person is.
+Continue to work hard and push yourself.
+Have healthy competition.

-The saying “me vs. me” or all that matters is the competition within myself has been flung around so much now that it almost leaves a bad taste in our mouth, competition is healthy, it pushes us, it drives us inside and outside the gym and you may not even notice it.
+The saying “me vs. me” or all that matters is the competition within myself.
+That saying has been flung around so much now that it almost leaves a bad taste in our mouth.
+Competition is healthy, it pushes us.
+The competition drives us inside and outside the gym and you may not even notice it.
 For example, you are a parent, are you not doing everything you can to provide the best for your child?
 Well, to shine a little competition light into your life that is competitive nature at it’s finest.
-You are trying to provide the best possible life for your child, while the parent next to you is doing the same, so once again you are competing against that person, against all the other parents to get your child to the top.
+You are trying to provide the best possible life for your child.
+While the parent next to you is doing the same, so once again you are competing against that person.
+This is a healthy competition.
 Again, nothing wrong with that at all, in fact I encourage it, in a healthy, and positive manner.

 Have fun with it!
 Competition is healthy!
 Good luck!